edewit/edewit.github.io/_posts/2019-12-16-microservices-frontend.md

 ---

 So this is turning into a bit of a series.
-If you haven't read my other posts on this have a look at those first [first][1] [second][2] As I told in my previous post I set out to build webcomponents that would expose all the functionality of each service.
+If you haven't read my other posts on this have a look at those first [first][1] [second][2].
+As I told in my previous post I set out to build webcomponents that would expose all the functionality of each service.

 We have 3 microservices
 1. [Photo Service][3]

       Right now this service doesn't have any photos just photoId, name and category.
-So I created a PR to add actual photos, as this will make the front-end a bit nicer It's going to be a caurousel with the photos and a form to add new photos
+      So I created a PR to add actual photos, as this will make the front-end a bit nicer.
+      It's going to be a caurousel with the photos and a form to add new photos.

-2. [Like Service][4]
+1. [Like Service][4]

-  This service only adds likes for a specific photoId, so the UI for this will be simple, a "like button"
+      This service only adds likes for a specific photoId, so the UI for this will be simple, a "like button".

-3. [Query Service][5]
+1. [Query Service][5]

       The query service gives you, for a specific category, the most liked photos.
-  For the UI here we can build a simple list
+      For the UI here we can build a simple list.

 So I started implementing this following the post of [micro-frontends.org][6].
 My first idea was to use react, but then I realised that I needed to wrap react components to make them webcomponents.